Skip to main content

 Deploy the trained model

-When training completes, the model is automatically registered and ready to deploy.
-Navigate to Deployments, name it, and click deploy.
-The GPU spins up in a few minutes to 30 minutes depending on the model size.
-See Deploy a Trained Model.
+When training completes, your model is automatically registered and ready to deploy.
+Navigate to Deployments, name your deployment, and click Deploy.
+The GPU spins up in a few minutes depending on model size.

 Call your model